Leo4j/Invoke-ADEnum/README.md

 With Invoke-ADEnum, you can quickly and efficiently enumerate various aspects of Active Directory, including forests, domains, trusts, domain controllers, users, groups, computers, shares, subnets, ACLs, OUs, GPOs, and more.

 One of the features of Invoke-ADEnum is its ability to generate an Active Directory Audit Report in HTML format.
-Whether performing security assessments, compliance audits, or general Active Directory enumeration tasks, the report will provide a detailed overview of the Active Directory infrastructure, in an easy-to-navigate layout.
+Whether performing security assessments, compliance audits, or general Active Directory enumeration tasks, the report will provide a detailed overview of the Active Directory infrastructure in an easy-to-navigate layout, as well as recommendations to remediate findings.

-Invoke-ADEnum will generate a client-oriented report as well, which will include only relevant findings and list remediations/recommendations.

 NOTE: By clicking on the tables' titles, you can generate and download a CSV version of the results.
 Additionally, you have the option to export the entire HTML report in XLSX format by clicking on "Active Directory Audit" at the top of the page.
 The XLSX export will include a separate sheet for each table of findings.